Skip to main content

 The Blood Flow Protocol may be appropriate for individuals who:

-• Prefer a more reliable and steady therapeutic effect
+• prefer a reliable and steady therapeutic effect

-Eligibility is determined by a clinician based on your medical history, symptoms, and medications.
+Eligibility is determined by your clinician based on your medical history, symptoms, and medications.

 Who It May Not Be For

-Some people may not be candidates for PDE-5 inhibitors depending on:
+Some individuals may not be candidates for PDE-5 inhibitor treatment depending on factors such as:

-Your clinician will review your health history to determine whether the protocol is appropriate.
+Your clinician reviews your health history to determine whether this protocol is appropriate for you.

 Expected Benefits